 The 2023 Identity and Access Management report by Cybersecurity Insiders found that approximately half of organizations have employees with more access privileges than needed for their posts.

-The principle of least privilege calls for regularly reviewing user access privileges to ensure that users have minimal access to sensitive data and critical systems.
+The principle of least privilege calls for establishing user access review procedures and regularly checking user privileges to ensure that users have minimal access to sensitive data and critical systems.
 Consider giving your employees just enough access privileges to perform their core responsibilities.
 With that, you can implement a just-in-time approach to grant them temporary additional access when needed.

 2. Implement a strong password management policy